tmforum/DataModelDocumentation/docs/Customer/BillFormatRefOrValue.md

 ### This schema references the following schemas directly:

 -BillFormatRef

-BillFormat
+-BillFormat

-### This schema is referenced directly or indirectly by the following schemas:
+### This schema references directly or indirectly by the following schemas:

 -BillFormatRef
--TimePeriod
--BillFormat

 -BillingCycleSpecificationRef

+-BillingCycleSpecification

 -BillingCycleSpecificationRefOrValue

 -BillStructure

--BillingCycleSpecification
+-BillFormatRefOrValue

+-TimePeriod

 -Entity

--BillFormatRefOrValue
+-BillFormat